 - Public accommodation is not mandatory for ESAs.
 However, they are welcome in pet-friendly establishments.

-- Only a licensed mental health professional who can practice in your province or a registered doctor can issue an ESA letter.
+- Only a qualified mental health professional who can practice in your province or a registered doctor can issue an ESA letter.

 Where to Start the Search for Your Ideal ESA